Backlash (2007): Storylines

 The main rivalry on the SmackDown! brand was between The Undertaker and Batista over the World Heavyweight Championship.
 At the Royal Rumble, The Undertaker won the 2007 Royal Rumble match.
 As a result, he was given the right to a world title match at WrestleMania for any of WWE's three major championships (ECW World, World Heavyweight, or WWE) at WrestleMania 23.
 On the February 5 episode of Raw, The Undertaker teased all three respective World Champions (Bobby Lashley, Batista, and John Cena) before choosing Batista as his opponent to face at WrestleMania.
 At WrestleMania, The Undertaker defeated Batista to win the World Heavyweight Championship to extend his WrestleMania undefeated streak to 15–0.
 Their rivalry, however, did not end, as SmackDown!
 General Manager Theodore Long booked a Last Man Standing match between The Undertaker and Batista at Backlash.

-The main rivalry on the ECW brand was between Bobby Lashley and Team McMahon (Umaga, Vince and Shane McMahon), in which Lashley and Vince were feuding over the ECW World Championship.
+The main rivalry on the ECW brand was between Bobby Lashley and Team McMahon (Umaga, Vince McMahon, and Shane McMahon), in which Lashley and Vince were feuding over the ECW World Championship.
 The rivalry started on the February 26 episode of Raw, when Lashley was selected by Donald Trump to compete at WrestleMania 23.
 Lashley was selected to compete against Vince's representative, Umaga, in Hair vs. Hair match, a match in which the loser's representative would have to get his head shaved bald.
 At WrestleMania, Lashley defeated Umaga, and after the match, Trump and Lashley shaved Vince's head bald.
 On the April 9 episode of Raw, Shane challenged Lashley to a Hair vs. Title match for the ECW World Championship.
 Shane got himself intentionally disqualified, but did not get his head shaved.
 After the match, Umaga and Vince and Shane attacked Lashley.
 After the beating, Vince announced that Lashley would have to defend the ECW World Championship against Team McMahon at Backlash in a three-on-one handicap match.